51Degrees/ip-intelligence-data/README.md

 - RegisteredCountry
 - RegisteredName
 - RegisteredOwner

-- More properties are available for free in our [cloud service](https://configure.51degrees.com/), or on a commercial basis on [our website](https://51degrees.com/pricing).
+More properties are available as part of the Enterprise data file - [contact us](https://51degrees.com/contact-us).

 This 'lite' file is built from a subsection of all IPs and is updated less frequently than the Enterprise IPI data file.